 What a great summary of the teaching of scripture about how the poor should be treated.
 It summarizes everything, including the blessing.

 Do not let the oppressed retreat in disgrace; may the poor and needy praise your name.
-Ps.
-74:21 (NIV)
+Psalm 74:21 (NIV)

 When we help them financially, we need to be concerned about other aspects of their lives,

 Defend the cause of the weak and fatherless; maintain the rights of the poor and oppressed.
 Rescue the weak and needy; deliver them from the hand of the wicked.
-Ps.
-82:3-4 (NASB)
+Psalm 82:3-4 (NASB)